leslieho/pythonGame/README.md

 ###pythonGame

-This is the readme for pythonGame, a text-based "Create Your Own Adventure" Game that is to be playable for those ages 13 and up.
+This is the readme for pythonGame, a text-based Medieval "Create Your Own Adventure" Game that is to be playable for those ages 13 and up.
 It was created as a part of a final project for INLS 560: Programming for Information Professionals at UNC Chapel Hill.

-### The Storyline

 ### How To Play